 If you’re after an American-made work boot that can stand up to a range of conditions, both indoors and out, you’ve just found them.

 With shock-resistant soles, these are an excellent choice for electricians.
-In dry conditions, these work boots can handle 18,000 volts at 60 Hz for one minute without the wearer suffering.
+In dry conditions, these work boots can handle 18,000 volts at 60 Hz for one minute without the wearer suffering, making the best insulated work boots, and best work boots.
 Men are ready to vouch for comfort, whether working on concrete floors or outdoor construction projects.
+These are the best work boots for standing on concrete.

 If you work in wet conditions, you’ll be grateful for the slip-resistant soles, but you must treat them before exposing them to wet weather.
 Oil and waterproofing are the keys to keeping these working for you for years to come.